diazbumma/web-dev-notes/README.md

 # Fullstack Web Development Track
+Personal notes for learning web development with a curated list of places to learn and some popular library documentation.

 ## :anchor: Fundamental
 The most basic building blocks of any web apps
 * HTML, CSS, and Javascript